 Football: plain yogurt, milk, cheese (foods that will improve your calcium and magnesium balance)

 It is also very important Drink enough water before doing intense activity and small amounts while you exercise

 Foods rich in vitamin E

-Along with these mineral-rich foods, they are very important foods rich in vitamin E. This vitamin works as an antioxidant in muscles depleted by exertion.
+Along with these mineral-rich foods, they are very important foods rich in vitamin E. This vitamin works like an antioxidant in the muscles exhausted by the effort.
 The free radicals that condense there during exercise are precisely the cause of the dreaded cramps.

-Among these foods rich in vitamin E should be cited the oil of wheat germ, the avocado, the safflower oil of corn natural oats, The blackberries and blueberries.
+Among these foods rich in vitamin E should be cited oil wheat germ, the avocado, the safflower oil, corn natural oats, The blackberries and cranberries.

 Other foods against cramps

 In addition to all those that we have already mentioned, there are other foods that are very good against cramps.
 Take note: